LenaRuppert/cgn-java-23-1-contract-manager/README.md

 Please clone the project, load the maven project and run npm install.
 As a MongoDB is used to store data, please set up a local MongoDB as specified in the application.properties file.
 Set the MONGODB_URL connection string as an environment variable.

+Please create an admin-user in your database with postman.
+The json should look like this:
+{
+"username": "Admin",
+"password": "Admin",
+"role": "admin"
+}

+Now you can login to the app and experience the features.